BitBagCommerce/SyliusImojePlugin/README.md

 To be able to set up a plugin's database, remember to configure your database credentials in `tests/Application/.env` and `tests/Application/.env.test`.

 ## ING Payments Plugin for Sylius
 At BitBag we do believe in open source.
-However, we can do it just because of our awesome clients, who are kind enough to share some parts of our work with the community.
-Therefore, if you feel like we can work together, feel free to reach out.
-You will find out more about our professional services, technologies, and contact details at [https://bitbag.io/](https://bitbag.io/?utm_source=github&utm_medium=referral&utm_campaign=plugins_mollie).
+However, we are able to do it just because of our awesome clients, who are kind enough to share some parts of our work with the community.
+Therefore, if you feel like there is a possibility for us working together, feel free to reach us out.
+You will find out more about our professional services, technologies and contact details at [https://bitbag.io/](https://bitbag.io/).

 ## Overview